kammitama5/kammitama5.github.io/_posts/2021-6-8-Tuesday-June-8th.md

 to go out and seek and achieve the things that were important to me.
 But all of this is still enwrapped in the reality of the culture within which I exist.
 - And decades later, let's face it; my country (as do many; I'm looking at you, United States!) has a postcolonialist illogical obsession with European (often
 British) aristocracy and hierarchy.
 They perpetuate these structures, look up to them.
 When do you plan to go backpacking in Europe?
+- A while ago, I stumbled upon a video where a contestant had to guess the language by hearing it, and once they had made a guess, they were allowed to see and speak with the person who had said some words.
+In one case, the person speaking it was a black girl from Martinique who spoke Dutch.
+That surprised a lot of people, because it's not something you'd ordinarily expect (unless you grew up in the Caribbean and also knew that in [Curacao](https://en.wikipedia.org/wiki/Cura%C3%A7ao) they also speak Dutch, and that not all of us are Jamaican.

 ## From school to working
 - One of the things I wrestled with a lot was how, in my own all-female high school, we were encouraged to be leaders, to forge our own paths.
 It was a special, very